christopher-ward/SCIP-Accessibility/index.md

 1. The first set of tools I go to are the Developer Tools, available in every major desktop/laptop browser.
     1. I can use these tools to get a clearer picture of how a browser is showing my site by seeing the overall structure of the site, any styling that is being applied, and any programming associated with the site.
     2. I can also see any accessibility opportunities that the browser may have noticed.
-    3. Descriptions on how to find these tools and how to use them are provided in "Steps to Take in Future" section of this document.
+    3. Descriptions on how to find these tools and how to use them are provided in the "Steps to Take in Future" section of this document.
 2. Next I will go to the Lighthouse feature in the Chrome DevTools to check the browsers accessibility assessment of the page.
 I will do this for each page, in Desktop and Mobile simulated views.

 3. I usually start in Chrome and then go to Firefox to utilize the Firefox Inspector's Accessibility checker to get another view from a different browser.
 The interface for the accessibility checker is also very helpful in Firefox.
 The Accessibility Properties of the Firefox Inspector tool shows the structure of the webpage through its semantic roles and how they relate.
 It also can check the font contrasts, keyboard navigability, and text label clarity of a webpage.
 It also can simulate various forms of color blindness and how users with those types of vision may see the content of the page.
 There are multiple built in tools in the browser to get an initial understanding of how accessible your pages are to other users.